Learning how to heat press vinyl is a great way to personalize clothing and gifts for yourself, friends or potential customers.

 - Close the heat press until it is firmly locked to start applying the heat.

-- Open the heat press again and remove the shirt.
+- When the time is up, open the heat press again and remove the shirt.
 Be careful not to burn yourself as the shirt can be quite hot.
-Some vinyl transfers are hot peel while others are cold peel.
-Depending on your vinyl you might have to remove the transfer while it is still hot or after it has cool down.

 - Wash the T-shirts before using the heat press.
 In most cases, this will prevent the shirt from shrinking and looking wrinkly after washing the heat pressed shirt.